freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 ---

-Groups the grid items of the same size.
+Groups grid items of the same size.

 ---

-Sorts the grid items based on their size.
+Sorts grid items based on their size.

 #### --answer--